I Got Injured At Work; What Now?

 In addition, when your claim has been approved and medical providers bill BWC for services, they’ll list the ICD code on the billing forms.
 BWC and the managed care organizations review all bills to make sure medical providers treat only conditions allowed in the claim.

 Your medical provider can then submit the FROI to your employer’s managed care organization (MCO) to file.
 However, if you are able to file the form yourself, you will be assured that it has been submitted.

 Get An Attorney Before Filing Your Workers’ Compensation Claim

 At Heller, Maas, Moro & Magill Co., LPA, we advise that one of your first steps should be to speak to an experienced Ohio workplace injury lawyer before filing your FROI and seeking workers’ comp benefits.
 Our Ohio work injury lawyers know the workers’ compensation system and other programs for seriously injured or disabled workers.

 We can review your FROI and other documents in your claim package, and help to ensure they are complete, accurate and reflective of what the BWC expects to see in a claim.

 In addition to helping you file your claim for workers’ compensation benefits, we can investigate your workplace accident to determine whether you are due additional compensation for lost wages and permanent physical damage related to your industrial injury or disease.

-Often times, physical injuries and occupational disease prevent the injured worker from working.
+Often, physical injuries and occupational diseases prevent the injured worker from working.
 In such a case we can assess what compensation is available through the BWC.

 Workers who have been permanently disabled by workplace injuries or illness may qualify for Social Security Disability benefits if their disability prevents them from working.